nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

 Our loss function is the sparse categorical cross-entropy, corresponding to the loss explained when we saw the paper, where we ignore the `-1` classes in the ground-truth.
 Why?
 Because they correspond to padding, since we decreased the elements of the sequence by one.

-## :loop: Model Prediction with Beam Search
+## :loop: Predict with Beam Search

 Wow!
 We covered so much stuff, but now we are finally ready to make predictions with our model.

-At each timestep our network provides us with the probability distribution $P(S_t|I,S_0,...,S_{t-1})$.
+At each timestep our network provides us with the probability distribution <span>$P(S_t|I,S_0,...,S_{t-1})$</span>.
 In a perfect world we could just choose the element in the vocabulary that maximizes this probability (the softmax result) at each timestep.
 But this doesn't provide optimal results :confounded:.
-This is because the RNN provides just an approximation of the real underlying distribution.
+This is because **the RNN provides just an approximation of the real underlying distribution**.

 In these cases we use **beam search**!
 This is a technique with which we consider more possible outputs at each timestep.
 We could see it as an improved Greedy search.
 Let's implement the beam search for model prediction: